electrone901/faberweb3-upcoming-sport-stars/README.md

 ### Upcoming Sports Stars application makes use of the following software:

-Polygon, Matic Network: the network I deployed the app.
+- Polygon, Matic Network: the network I deployed the app.

-Covalent API for a quick way to fetch and retrieve NFTs from a wallet address.
+- Covalent API for a quick way to fetch and retrieve NFTs from a wallet address.
 ​​
-NFTPort for multi-chain NFT minting, and data transparency such as distributing rewards and minting the NFT.
+- NFTPort for multi-chain NFT minting, and data transparency such as distributing rewards and minting the NFT.

-NFTStorage: the data is stored on NFTStorage IPFS, the generated hash (CID) will be used to view the details and to retrieve the NFT.
+- NFTStorage: the data is stored on NFTStorage IPFS, the generated hash (CID) will be used to view the details and to retrieve the NFT.

-Solidity: Solidity was used for the smart contract together with OpenZeppelin ERC721 for faster development of the smart contract
+- Solidity: Solidity was used for the smart contract together with OpenZeppelin ERC721 for faster development of the smart contract

-Ganache: for local blockchain development
+- Hardhat: for local blockchain development

-Frontend: React Js for the frontend, Material-UI, and Web3 to connect to the blockchain.
+- Frontend: React Js for the frontend, Material-UI, and Web3 to connect to the blockchain.

-This project demonstrates a basic Hardhat use case.
+- This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.

 ## Future Features: